saleor/saleor-docs/docs/dashboard/configuration/plugins.md

 - **Notification password:** In addition to checking request signatures, you can confirm received notification by checking the provided user’s password in the notification .
 Provide a password in the _Authentication_ section of your Adyen customer area and copy it here.
 See [Adyen docs](https://docs.adyen.com/development-resources/webhooks#set-up-notifications-in-your-customer-area).

-- **Enable native 3d secure:** Saleor uses 3D Secure redirect authentication by default.
+- **Enable native 3D secure:** Saleor uses 3D Secure redirect authentication by default.
 If you want to use native 3D Secure authentication, enable this option.
-For more details see Adyen documentation: [native-3ds2](https://docs.adyen.com/checkout/3d-secure/native-3ds2), [redirect-3ds2-3ds1](https://docs.adyen.com/checkout/3d-secure/redirect-3ds2-3ds1)
+For more details see Adyen documentation: [native 3D Secure 2](https://docs.adyen.com/checkout/3d-secure/native-3ds2), [redirect 3D Secure 1 and 2](https://docs.adyen.com/checkout/3d-secure/redirect-3ds2-3ds1)

 Below you can find an example configuration of the Adyen plugin: